kbmackenzie/mewlix/ideas_important.md

 4. watch/catch
 5. let function names be expressions!!!!!!!!!!! let them have KEYS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 6. above is DONE!!!!!
 HOWEVER!!!!!!!!!!!!!!!!!!!
 NOW I HAVE TO MAYBE MAKE FUNCTION ORDER MATTER AGAIN MAYBE?????????????????????

+[changelog]
+1. added box["item"] operator, but it cannot be chained! keep this in mind.